 Château de Peyrepertuse

-Peyrepertuse is a stunning, historical fortress which is well worth taking the time to visit.
+Peyrepertuse is a stunning, historical fortress that is well worth taking the time to visit.
 While it might not be the biggest castle in the world, it is the largest of the Cathar chateaux.
-Dramatically located on a rocky ledge rising 800m above the surrounding countryside, you can explore the ruins and picture what the ancient French chateaux would have looked like in its heyday.
+Dramatically located on a rocky ledge rising 800m above the surrounding countryside, you can explore the ruins and picture what the ancient French chateaux would have looked like in their heyday.

 You can choose from a range of fascinating tours that will take you back to another era when Peyrepertuse was a military fortress with resident soldiers.

 Château du Haut-Koenigsbourg

 One of the most picturesque castles to be found in the Alsace region, this castle was rebuilt into a fairytale vision in pink sandstone by Kaiser Wilhelm II.
 Haut-Koenigsbourg is found on a hill rising 750m above the Alsacian plateau, giving it spectacular views over the surrounding countryside.

 The castle itself is an impressive building, complete with fortifications, turrets, and all.
 Inside the castle, you can explore a museum that holds relics from the Middle Ages, including weapons, armor, and more.
 Read more at their official website.

 The Palace of Fontainebleau is hidden within the depths of a huge forest, the location picked out as the perfect place for King Louis VII’s hunting lodge in the 12th century.
 If you’re looking for castles in proximity to Paris’s arrondissements, Fontainebleau falls within this category, just 55km from the capital and easily doable for a day trip.